The Ultimate Gas Mask Guide

 - Particulates launched during natural disasters, like earthquakes

-- Biological or chemical attack gases
+- Biological outbreaks or attacks

 Anyone who lives in a multi-floor building, city, or an area that suffers from wildfires needs to have one that will protect against smoke inhalation at the very least.